yakovdan98/language-picker/README.md

 * Daniel Yakovlev

 ## Description
-A webstie that takes user input through radio buttons and outputs a programming language they should learn
+A website that takes user input through radio buttons and outputs a programming language they should learn

 ## Github Pages Link
 <https://yakovdan98.github.io/language-picker/>